 Homemade sauces, broth, and marinades are amazing and easy to make, but they do take some additional time.
 When time is short, opt for store-bought broth, herb pastes, pre-made sauces (like tomato sauce, peanut sauce, and salsa), and canned beans.
 Not only will it save you time, but there are so many options available that you’re sure to find something you like (or maybe try something new!).

 You will, of course, pay slightly more for the convenience, but it can be really worth it.
 I hate chopping ginger and swear by frozen pre-minced ginger.
 Is it expensive?
-Considering I could buy an entire pound of raw ginger root for the same price, yes.
+Considering I could buy an entire pound of raw ginger root for about same price, yes.
 Is it worth it?
 100% yes.

 Best Meal Prep Shortcuts

 Crockpots and Instant Pots are so popular right now, and for good reason.
 These two appliances can seriously squash your hands-on cooking time.
 Crockpots, in particular, are very affordable and can accommodate large quantities of food at once, which makes for great meal prepping.
 A slow cooker does take up some space but is well worth it—if you use it.